 To satisfy (a), make sure that the sample has not been through a charcoal filter, or been sitting for days in a hot water tank.
 To test a well, choose a faucet at the well, or outside the house, before the water enters any treatment process.
-Run the water for an hour, to make sure that the sample comes freshly from deep in the well.
+Run the water for several minutes, to make sure that the sample comes freshly from deep in the well

-To satisfy (b), one of three techniques may be used.
-The first is to attach a tube to the faucet and fill the vial using the tube.
-The second is to hold a bowl up to the faucet so that water overflowing from the bowl prevents the water leaving the faucet from touching air.
-The vial is then placed at the bottom of the bowl and allowed to fill.
-The third method combines the first two, by having a tube attached to the faucet feeding water to the interior of the vial at the bottom of the bowl.
+To satisfy (b), several techniques are used.
+One method attaches a tube to the faucet, and fills the vial with this tube.
+Another puts a bowl up to the faucet so that the water overflowing the bowl prevents the water when leaving the faucet from touching the air and the vial is filled with water at the bottom of the bowl.
+A third combines both methods, by having a tube attached to the faucet feeding water to the interior of the vial at the bottom of the bowl.

 Using the third method, above, allow water to overflow freely from the bowl.
-Take a 250mL vial if the radon concentration is probably less than 3,000 pCi/L, or 100,000 Bq/m, or a 40mL vial if it is probably more.
+Take a 250 ml vial if the radon concentration is probably less than 3,000 pCi/L, or 100,000 Bq/m3, or a 40 ml vial if it is probably more.
 Take samples in both sizes if you have no idea of the concentration.
 Place the vial in the bottom of the bowl, and put the tube end into the vial.
 Let the water flow for a while, keeping the vial full and flushing with fresh water.
 Cap the vial while still under the water.
 Make sure there are no bubbles in the vial.
 Tighten the cap.

-Remove the vial from the bowl, dry it and immediately apply a label stating the date, time and source of the water.
+Remove the vial from the bowl, dry it and immediately apply a label stating the date, time and source of the water

-1.4.3 Setting Up the Equipment
+1.4.3 Setting up the equipment

-Find the two pieces of Tygon tube (One tube is longer than the other).
-In the instrument case, as originally shipped, the shorter tube is in the 40mL vial assembled on the aerator in the middle of the case.
-With the glass vial removed, the end of the frit should be 75mm or 3" from the bottom of the aerator cap.
-Measure and adjust as necessary.
-The longer tube is in the foam at the near left-hand corner of the case (immediately to the right of the 6th 250mL vial).
-The end of the glass frit should be 115 mm or 4 7/16" from the bottom of the aerator cap.
-Adjust it as necessary.
-Pick the tube appropriate to the size of vial containing the water sample: short for the 40mL vial and long for the 250mL vial.
-Push one end onto the aerator barb, on the side opposite the check valve.
+Find the two Teflon unions, or spacers (small pieces of teflon rod with holes through the center, one longer than the other).
+In the instrument case, as originally shipped, the shorter spacer is in the 40 ml vial assembled on the aerator in the middle of the case.
+The longer spacer is in the foam at the near right-hand corner of the case.
+Pick the spacer appropriate to the size of vial containing the water sample: short for the 40 ml vial and long for the 250 ml vial.
+Note that the hole at one end of the teflon spacer is bigger than at the other.
+Push the end with the larger hole onto the aerator tube, on the side opposite to the check valve.